riz-l/oneresponse-rework/README.md

 ### Basic Rules

-When creating a component, follow the below structure with `Test` being an example:
+When creating a component, follow the below structure with `Test` being used as an example:

 #### Initial Naming Conventions